 Throughout the gospels, Jesus is adamant about bringing darkness into the light.
 For example, Luke 12:2 says, “Nothing is covered up that will not be revealed, or hidden that will not be known.”
 As Christians, we should seek out truth just like Jesus did.
 There are simple ways to discover if a company upholds the values that are important to you, and Certified Kingdom Advisors® can help you do so.

 Once you know the truth, it is your responsibility to act accordingly.
 When you invest in anything, you obtain a degree of ownership.
 Take stocks, for example.
 When you buy stock in a company, you become a partial owner and provide upward support for the stock’s price.
 When others purchase the same stock, its value goes up as well, and you benefit.
-So, if you buy stock in a company with unethical practices, you contribute to and benefit from the immoral company’s success.
+So, if you buy stock in a company that profits from what the Bible calls “ill-gotten gain,” you contribute to and benefit from the immoral company’s success.

 Ultimately, BRI can help steer you towards an integrated lifestyle where your faith is evident in everything you do.
 BRI can do more than safeguard your own spiritual well-being, though.
 Money talks and pressure from investors can lead to change.
 If enough people demand biblically responsible practices through the power of their purchases, the business world will change to look more like the Kingdom of God.
 Imagine a marketplace fueled by the common good and human flourishing rather than greed!
 Of course, that’s the vision that Jesus taught us all along: “On earth as it is in heaven,” (Matthew 6:10.)